kaeawc/android-mcp-sdk/README.md

 # Android MCP SDK

 An Android library that integrates the [MCP Kotlin SDK](https://github.com/modelcontextprotocol/kotlin-sdk) to enable Android applications to host MCP (Model Context Protocol) servers.
+The overall goal is to enable Android apps to provide MCP servers access to AI tools in development environments.

 ## Quick Start